 Stage 2: If the issue at hand cannot be resolved in Stage 1, the immediate supervisor should be contacted and a dispute form obtained from that supervisor.
 (Please see the organizational chart.)
-If the issue involves a teacher or classroom coordinator, the parent will contact the and request a dispute form.
-Within 48 hours of receipt of the parent's dispute form, the liaisons will bring the complaint to the parties involved and have them complete the staff portion of the form.
+If the issue involves a teacher or classroom coordinator, the parent will contact the Assistant Principal / Dean of Students and request a dispute form.
+Within 48 hours of receipt of the parent's dispute form, the administration will bring the complaint to the parties involved and have them complete the staff portion of the form.
 Also within 48 hours of receipt of the parent's dispute form, a meeting will be scheduled.
-The staff member should complete the dispute form within 24 hours and submit it to the liaisons.
-Liaisons will keep all disputes confidential.
-The liaisons will not come to a resolution during the meeting, but rather within 48 hours of the meeting.
+The staff member should complete the dispute form within 24 hours and submit it to the administration.
+Administrators will keep all disputes confidential.
+The administration will not come to a resolution during the meeting, but rather within 48 hours of the meeting.
 (Please note all times only include school days.
 Weekends and holidays are excluded.)
 This resolution will be sent to both the parent and the staff members.
 All of these steps must be taken before proceeding to Stage 3.

 Stage 5: If a resolution is not achieved with the involvement of the SAC, the following steps may be taken:

 The dispute may be submitted in writing to the LCS’ board of directors (BOD) along with the dispute form.
 The board can be .
 The president of the board will contact the parent to confirm receiving the dispute.
 The BOD will review the summary and investigate if deemed necessary.
 The BOD will then notify all parties in an appropriate manner.
 It is always required that individuals inform involved parties when progressing along the chain of command.

 Disputes regarding policy should be directed to the board via the email listed above.